 About this Project

-This 2014-2016 project explores the variable forms and semantics of history and historical consciousness in the Occident, based on a synergistic dialogue between Classics and Renaissance studies.
+This project explored the variable forms and semantics of history and historical consciousness in the Occident, based on a synergistic dialogue between Classics and Renaissance studies.
 Why is history foregrounded or occluded in different cultural and ideological milieus?
 How has an obsession with classical antiquity molded the more recent past and, indeed, our present?
 What have different epistemological practices (philology, rhetoric, philosophy) and literary forms (epic, drama, dialogue) deriving from the Graeco-Roman world contributed to our position in and with respect to historical time?
 In what sense should Humanism still be part of our notion of the Humanities?

 There are no events associated with this project yet.